Projects

 Warcraft 3

-I spent much of my youth (perhaps too much) playing around with as many level editors and map making programs that I could find.
+As a kid, I spent a lot of time playing around with as many level editors and map making programs that I could find.
 I was always excited to find a game that let the players mess around with the mechanics and create new levels, and my favorite has always been the Warcraft 3 World Editor.
 It featured an excellent blend of easy to use but deep and powerful features and a large library of assets.
 I made dozens of maps with the program and inflicted them on my generally non-RTS-playing friends, but sadly few of them survive to this day.

 Game Maker: Studio